 Selection of applicants for the graduate degree programs in the biomedical sciences is competitive.
 Applications are evaluated by the appropriate Admissions Committee.
-The evaluations are based on undergraduate background and performance in general and performance in the sciences in particular.
-In addition, performance on the Graduate Record Examination and letters of reference from former or current science instructors and research mentors are important in judging a student's preparedness for graduate study.
-Prior research experience is a factor in the selection process, but is not required.
-When possible, applicants are invited for interviews.
-After considering the applicants for each class, the Admissions Committee forwards its recommendations to the Associate Dean, who offers admission based on the Committee recommendations, the availability of space in the program, and the availability of funding.
+The evaluations are based on undergraduate and graduate background and performance in general and performance in the sciences in particular.
+In addition, performance on the Graduate Record Examination (PhD, MSBR, MSBT, MSCR) or Medical College Admissions Test (MSMS) and letters of reference from former or current science instructors and research mentors are important in judging a student's preparedness for graduate study.

+For the PhD, MSBR, MSBT, and MSCR programs, prior research experience is recommended but is not required.
+For all programs, applicants are invited for interviews which are required for admission to graduate study.
+After considering the applicants for each class, the Admissions Committee forwards its recommendations to the Associate Dean, who offers admission based on the Committee's recommendations, the availability of space in the program, and the availability of funding.